 There are a plethora of more powerful moves from Akuma throughout the series.
 The most common of the whole series is the Shun Goku Satsu.
 Akuma attempts to grab his opponent and challenges the soul to endure it but ultimately fails.
 If used to finish a round, the screen displays the heaven kanji.
 It causes major damage if successful but can be easily avoidable.
 Another move called the "Demon Armageddon" has Akuma kicking his opponent to the air where he kicks with full force through his enemy and the heaven kanji.
 The "Kongo Kokuretsu Zan" has Akuma using all his power in one hand to the ground causing a large amount of energy to release.
 The "Misogi" introduced in Capcom vs. SNK 2: Mark of the Millennium has Akuma teleport and immediately perform a deadly single strike.

 An advanced version of Akuma exists in many Street Fighter games and some outside properties as well.
 Shin Akuma (Shin translated as true; god in some games) is usually considered the more powerful boss version of Akuma.
-He is a more violent form of his normal self who doesn't hold back as opposed to his normal form.
+He is a more violent form of his normal self who doesn't hold back.
 He has full control of the Satsui no Hadou.
 Akuma only uses this form when he is to enter a battle with someone he believes is capable of ending his life.